Why study law in Birmingham

-Our state-of-the-art campus is the perfect place to undertake a law course, but other than that, what makes Birmingham so special, and why should you choose to study your degree here?
+Our campus at the heart of the city is the perfect place to undertake a law course, but what makes Birmingham so special, and why should you choose to study your degree here?

 The city itself

 Birmingham is a hub for criminal justice and is home to several courts of law, including Birmingham Crown Court, Magistrates' Court, and County Court; all are a stone's throw away from our City Centre Campus.
 UK law allows you to sit in on court cases, so you can go and get a first-hand experience of the type of environment you could be working in one day.
 There will also be pre-arranged trips and visits to local establishments as part of your course.

 We’re making a difference

 We don't just teach law, We advocate it.
 We go beyond boundaries by combining legal studies with a focus on social justice and human rights, making sure you graduate from us as an ethical legal professional.
 Our Centre for Human Rights is at the forefront of this endeavour.
 You will have the chance to join our nationally recognised Mooting Society, as well as our Student Law Society and Student Debating Society.
 All three provide extra-curricular opportunities for you to practise, develop and enhance your skills.